-We seek to welcome people of all races, ages, physical abilities, sexual orientations and gender identities.
+We seek to welcome people of all races, ages, physical abilities, economic circumstances, sexual orientations and gender identities.

 What if I need assistance or accommodations to attend?

-Our facilities are accessible for those who are physically handicapped, limited in mobility, hearing impaired, or any other special need.
-We will be happy to provide assistance or accommodation to allow you to attend our Services.
-Please let us know how we can make your visit a successful one, either by emailing us through the CONTACT US tab on this web site or by talking with one of our members when you arrive at a Service.
+Our facilities are accessible for wheel-chair users, those with limited mobility or hearing impairment.
+Please let us know how we can make your visit successful, by emailing us through the CONTACT US [link] tab on this web site.

 If I visit, may I bring my children?